derickkichize/c_from_strach/README.md

 # C From strach

-### Motivation
+### Motivation:

 When i was learning assembly, i notice that i have to implement some methods by myself.
 So i started to create thease libs as prof of concept. thease are some things that i have been learning in NASM assembly and C.
-This are simple implementations don't expect to see professional things.
+This are simple implementations  that i'm sharing with the community don't expect to see professional things.

 ## an experimental implementation of C standard libs.